ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/configuartions.md

 Required
 {: .label .label-red }

-Specifies the CSS selector of the input element where Autosuggest should be enabled.
+Specifies the CSS selector of the input element where the new Autosuggest SDK should be enabled.
 The SDK queries the DOM using this selector and attaches autosuggest behavior to the matched element.

 ```js
 inputBoxConfigs: {